Omar-p/learning-notes/aws/aws.md

   - Application Layer - HTTP Flood
     - ![ddos-application-layer-attack](./images/sysops/ddos-application-layer-attack.png)
-    - take advantage of the imbalance of processing between client & server. it's easy for the client to request a web page but it's often very complex for a server to deliver the same page. if u multiply that by a large #of clients, u can easily overwhelm the server.
+    - take advantage of the imbalance of processing between client & server. it's easy for the client to request a web page, but it's often very complex for a server to deliver the same page. if u multiply that by a large #of clients, u can easily overwhelm the server.
   - Protocol Attack - SYN Flood
     - A Botnets generate a huge #of spoofed SYN's (connection initiations) the server sees these as normal and sends SYN-ACK's back to the spoofed IPs.
     - the servers will wait for an ACK ..which will never happens as the remote IPs will never respond.